 Departmental Opportunities

-The Mathematics department employs undergraduate students as Instructional Assistants in Reader and Tutor positions.
-Students interested in employment during the academic year should submit an application through one of the open campaigns.
-New campaigns are released when the new quarter's schedule goes live on TritonLink.
+The Mathematics department will employ undergraduate students as Instructional Assistants in Reader positions only in 2026-27.
+Students interested in employment during the academic year should submit an application through a linked campaign (below).
+New campaigns are released when the new quarter's schedule goes live - we do not anticipate the possibility of any summer employment.

-Applications for Winter 2026 are now open for Readers and Single-Session Tutors - You can find the campaigns for each below.
-Review for Winter will take place in November after student enrollment — note that you may still apply after this date and will receive consideration if positions are available.
+Applications for Fall 2026 for Readers should open in late June/early July - You will find the campaign below.
+Review for Fall will take place in September after new student enrollment — note that you may still apply after the posted deadline date and will receive consideration if positions are available.
 Continuing employees with good evaluations are given priority in (re)assignment.
-We will NOT be employing Group-Session Tutors in Winter and do not plan to hire any new tutors for ASC@Math in Winter.
+We will NOT be employing Tutors in Math for the 2026-27 academic year and do not plan to hire any undergraduate students for ASC@Math.

 For more information about these positions, email Mathematics Director of Student Services Scott Rollans at srollans@ucsd.edu.